 But, in the end, it’s really no contest.
 For heavy to moderate drivers, the Insight is a clear winner.
 40 MPG may be low, relatively speaking, but the savings do add up quickly and it’ll fill the needs of most people quite handily.

-And if you only drive in a city and other low-speed areas, and don’t need a lot of room, consider a Smart Car: at 33MPG and $10,000 base price, it saves the Earth and your wallet.
+If you only drive in a city and other low-speed areas and don’t need a lot of room, consider a Smart Car: at 33MPG and a $10,000 base price, it saves the Earth and your wallet.